Keratoconus CAIRS — DR BRENDAN CRONIN OPHTHALMOLOGIST

 CORNEAL ALLOGENIC INTRASTROMAL RING SEGMENTS (“CAIRS”) for Keratoconus

-CAIRS is the next generation of cutting-edge treatment for keratoconus, pellucid marginal degeneration and post LASIK ectasia being offered at the Queensland Eye Institute.
+CAIRS surgery is the next generation of cutting-edge surgical procedure for keratoconus, pellucid marginal degeneration, and post LASIK ectasia being offered at the Queensland Eye Institute.
 Watch a video of the procedure here.

-This procedure is performed for patients with keratoconus or weak corneas to provide more strength and to reduce the corneal distortions that occur in this condition.
-The procedure aims to improve the shape of the cornea meaning that you will hopefully be able to achieve better vision and potentially be a better candidate for further vision enhancing procedures such a topography guided laser resurfacing procedures.
+This minimally invasive surgical procedure is performed for patients with keratoconus or weak corneas to provide more strength and to reduce the corneal distortions that occur in this condition.
+The procedure is tailored to the patient's unique corneal anatomy and aims to improve the shape of the cornea, meaning that you will hopefully be able to achieve better vision, improve vision, and potentially be a better candidate for further vision enhancing procedures such as topography guided laser resurfacing procedures.

 CAIRS is a modern take on the older Keraring™ procedure for keratoconus – with some important differences.